-Have you ever been waiting for too long for a table content difference check to return the result?
+Have you ever waited too long for a table content difference check to return the result?
 Were you ever forced to interrupt and postpone quality checks on large tables because your resource usage was too high the last time?

-What if you had a simple screening test at hand that is capable of telling you which of a vast number of tables need further inspection and which are ok and can be left out from in-depth analysis?
-Even more, what if this test knows no false negatives, i.e., no table that needs inspection will ever escape?
+What if you had a simple screening test at hand that can tell you which of a vast number of tables need further inspection and which are ok and can be left out from in-depth analysis?
+What if this test knows no false negatives, i.e., no table that needs inspection will ever escape?

-Such a test exists, and it consists of nothing more than a use of the Teradata HASHROW function!
+Such a test exists and consists of nothing more than a use of the Teradata HASHROW function!

 Imagine the following situation:

 A copy of a large table has been created.
 A little later, you wish to check whether a new kind of quality maintenance job has led to corrections on the table content or not.
 No rows were added or removed, so a simple row count is not helpful.
 Assume there is no easy way around a full table content comparison between the before and after data.
 Imagine further that this is what you have to perform over hundreds of tables.